goldin2008/Note/interview_ml_dl.md

 Mini-batch gradient helps avoid local minima to allow gradient approximation for the whole dataset.

 34. `Can we initialize the weights of a network to start from zero?` Yes, it is possible to begin with zero initialization.
 However, it is not recommended to use because setting up the weights to zero initially will cause all of the neurons to produce the same output and the same gradients when performing backpropagation.
-This means that the network will not have the ability to learn at all due to the absence of asymmetry between each of the neurons.
+This means that the network will not have the ability to learn at all due to the `absence of asymmetry between each of the neurons`.
 There are two methods here: we can either initialize the weights to zero or assign them randomly.
 Initializing all weights to 0: This makes your model similar to a linear model.
 All the neurons and every layer perform the same operation, giving the same output and making the deep net useless.
 Initializing all weights randomly: Here, the weights are assigned randomly by initializing them very close to 0.
 It gives better accuracy to the model since every neuron performs different computations.
 This is the most commonly used method.